iworks/omnibus/readme.txt

 Great!
 There are several ways you can get involved to help make PLUGIN_TITLE better:

 1. **Report Bugs:** If you find a bug, error or other problem, please report it!
 You can do this by [creating a new topic](https://wordpress.org/support/plugin/omnibus/) in the plugin forum.
-Once a developer can verify the bug by reproducing it, they will create an official bug report in GitHub where the bug will be worked on.
+Once a developer can verify the bug by reproducing it, they will create an official bug report in (GitHub)[PLUGIN_GITHUB_WEBSITE] where the bug will be worked on.
 2. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](https://wordpress.org/support/plugin/omnibus/) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.
-3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/iworks/omnibus/issues) in GitHub.
-Be sure to check out the [contributing guide](https://github.com/iworks/omnibus/blob/master/contributing.md) for developers.
+3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](PLUGIN_GITHUB_WEBSITE/issues) in GitHub.
+Be sure to check out the [contributing guide](PLUGIN_GITHUB_WEBSITE/blob/master/contributing.md) for developers.

 Thank you for wanting to make PLUGIN_TITLE better for everyone!